Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Numerical results

 The objective herein is to construct FOM-QOpinf and QOpInf-QOpInf coupled models using O-SAM, and to evaluate them in the reproductive as well as the predictive regime.
-Our goal is to capture the solution corresponding to the initial condition \eqref{eq:tension-specimen-ic} with $\alpha = 0.005$.
+Our goal is to capture the solution corresponding to the boundary condition \eqref{eq:tension-specimen-ic} with $\alpha = 0.005$.
 For our FOM-QOpInf coupling, we assign the QOpInf ROM to the subdomain containing the holder, $\Omega_2$, where less complex dynamics are expected.
 For the reproductive version of the problem, training data are generated by simulating the problem using a FOM-FOM O-SAM coupling with $\alpha = 0.005$ and a time-step of $1.0 \times 10^{-2}$ s in both subdomains.
 For the predictive variant, training data are generated by performing FOM-FOM O-SAM couplings with $\alpha \in \{ 0.003, 0.006\}$.
 We used the resulting snapshot sets to build POD bases in $\Omega_1$ and $\Omega_2$, each capturing 99.9999\% of the snapshot energy, which required a mere 2 modes in the subdomain interiors, 2 modes on the Schwarz boundary and 1 mode on the symmetry boundaries for both the reproductive and predictive cases.
 We utilized our regularization parameter optimization algorithms to determine the optimal values of $\lambda_1$ and $\lambda_2$ in the two subdomains; these are reported in Tables \ref{tab:tension-specimen-metrics-repro} and \ref{tab:tension-specimen-metrics-predi}.
+As for the torsion problem, we calculated the sizes, ranks and condition numbers for the quadratic data matrices $~D_i^q$ \eqref{eq:data_matrix_quadratic}.
+These are $8 \times 100$, $7$ and $\mathcal{O}(10^{24})$, respectively.
+While the matrices are not as rank deficient as for the previous examples, they are still poorly conditioned, which indicates regularization of the OpInf minimization problem \eqref{eq:quadratic_opinf} is a must.

 The main results of our analysis are reported in Tables \ref{tab:tension-specimen-metrics-repro} and \ref{tab:tension-specimen-metrics-predi} for the reproductive and predictive cases, respectively.
 The tables give relative errors in the displacement, velocity and von Mises stress fields, as well as the CPU times required to run the cases on {\tt Rigel}, and and mean and maximum number of Schwarz iterations required to reach convergence.
 In addition to the classical iterative Schwarz algorithm advocated in this paper, termed ``full SAM" in Tables \ref{tab:tension-specimen-metrics-repro} and \ref{tab:tension-specimen-metrics-predi}, in which the Schwarz iteration is converged up to the specified $\delta_{\text{rel}}$ and $\delta_{\text{abs}}$ tolerances, we consider also a simplified version of the Schwarz algorithm, in which a single Schwarz iteration is performed in each time step.
 This second variant of O-SAM is roughly equivalent to the approach proposed in \cite{Farcas:2023} by Farcas \textit{et al.}, and is labeled ``1-iter SAM" in the tables and figures that follow.